enessyarali/Easy-Warehouse/DesignDocument.md

 Select all TestResult with the given rfid and resultId.
 If no resultId is provided, it returns all TestResult with the given rfid.

     Array<User> loadUser (username :String=null, type :Role=null, userId :Integer=null)
 Select all User with the given username, type and userId.
 If one or more parameters are missing, it returns all Users in the database matching parameters provided.
-If all parameters are missing, it returns all the Users in the database.
+If all parameters are missing, it returns all the Users in the database excluding Managers.

     Array<RestockOrder> loadRestockOrder (orderId :Interger=null, state :RestockOrderdState=null)
 Select all RestockOrder with the given orderId and state..
 If no orderId is provided, it returns all RestockOrders in the database with a matching state.
 If no state is provided, it returns all RestockOrders in the database with a matching orderId.
 If all parameters are missing, it returns all the RestockOrders in the database.